nathen-lee/LoL-international-vs-Tier1-Performances/README.md

 - <mark>Test statistic</mark>: Mean performance values.
 We chose this because this hypothesis is one-directional and the variable being measured is continuous.
 - <mark>Significance level</mark>: 0.05
 - <mark>p-value</mark> = 0.02999
+These hypotheses are suitable for our research question as they allow us to test whether there is a statistically significant difference in team performance between regional and international stages.
+By setting up the null and alternative hypotheses in this way, we are able to statistically assess whether the observed differences in team performance are meaningful or simply due to chance.
 <iframe src="assets/hyptest.html" width=800 height=600 frameBorder=0></iframe>

+#### Conclusion
 The p-value we obtained for the hypothesis test is <0.05.
 Hence, we can successfully reject the null hypothesis and reject the claim of significant difference between performance of teams on the international stage and their regular performance.